9v to 24v Converter

 The schematic is straight out of the datasheet for the isolator module and was found to perform quite well.
 Since the plus and minus outputs are floating, the circuit can be wired up for negative ground, as used by most pedals, or connected with positive ground to power germanium PNP transistor circuits with a negative voltage.
 (Only one grounding method may be used for each module output.)
 The J1 jumper is left open so that the module is in RUN mode.

 It is also possible to use a resistor instead of a jumper on the J1 pads to reduce the output voltage.
 This could be used to set the output to 18v instead of 24v, for example.
-I have not tried this yet, so I cannot recommend a value for the resistor.
+See the update below for more information on this.

 U1 - RY0924S, Manufacturer: RECOM Power